radiant/radiant-event-calendar-extension/README.md

 ## Requirements

-You need the `vpim` gem to handle event data:

-	gem install vpim

-and while any radiant version from 0.6 onwards ought to work, I've only tested this release properly with radiant 0.8.0.
+Radiant 0.8.1 and the `ri_cal` gem to handle iCal data.
+It's declared in the extension so this should do it:

+	sudo rake gems:install

 ## Installation